 LSI Cubed Projects

-- Characterization of the role of opioids in the central cough circuit using novel genetic sensors and actuators (Catherine Emery, Lequn Geng and Kayla Kroning; Li & Wang labs)
+- Characterization of the role of opioids in the central cough circuit using novel genetic sensors and actuators (Noam Gannot, Lequn Geng and Kayla Kroning; Li & Wang labs)

 - Characterization of dynamic PKS module architecture (Tyler McCullough and Joshua Salem; Smith & Håkansson labs)